 Tracy is the former chair of the Trust and a National Leader of Governance.
 She has over 20 years’ experience in the Education Sector including two Local Authorities and was the Assistant Director for Student Experience for the University of Bedfordshire in Luton.
 Prior to that Tracy was in the Corporate Sector.
 She also was appointed to an Interim Education Board in West London by the then Secretary of State for Education.

 Robert is a former teacher and has a long experience in the commercial sector within the Insurance industry.
 Robert is an economics graduate and brings to the trust a high level of business acumen together with a good understanding of education and the pervading issues faced by schools and academies.
 Robert was appointed as a Member in September 2018.

-Hilary is the Chief Executive Officer of the Trust and executive head teacher of Tennyson Road Primary School, which is located on 2 sites in south Luton.
+Hilary is the Chief Executive Officer and accounting officer of the Trust and executive head teacher of Tennyson Road Primary School, which is located on 2 sites in south Luton.
 She is a national leader of education (NLE) and led the school through its first outstanding Ofsted inspection, having previously had senior leadership experience in Hertfordshire.
-She supports the local authority with school to school support and leadership development and is formerly a governor of a Luton primary school.
+She supports the local authority with school to school support and leadership development and is a governor of a Buckinghamshire primary school.
 The most recent Ofsted judged Tennyson Road as Outstanding (May 2013).
-In 2014 the local authority agreed an expansion programme with the school and the opening of a second site.
+In 2014 the local authority agreed an expansion programme with the school and the opening of the second site.
 Hilary has managed the growth of the school from 210 to 630 pupils maintaining outstanding pupil outcomes and operating at capacity throughout.
 Hilary is an ex-officio trustee.

 Hilary is an experienced product manager in education with particular interest in how outcomes can be improved for learners, teachers and schools through effective use of assessment and the interpretation of the results.
 She currently works for GL Assessment, one of the leading providers of formative assessments to UK schools.
 Hilary has developed standardised assessments for schools in use around the world presenting data that helps to drive and inform school improvement.
 Hilary has also managed the development and standardisation of termly assessments for grammar, punctuation and spelling in key stage 2 and mathematics and reading in key stage 3, as well as developing analysis and reporting tools to support the assessments.
 Hilary is a co-opted governor in a primary school.
 Hilary was appointed as a trustee in September 2018 and is a member of the Finance, Risk and Audit and the Curriculum committees.

 Cathy is an education consultant working with schools and early years settings.
 She is the chair of governors for a Catholic schools federation and is a current Ofsted inspector with 26 years’ experience.
 Cathy worked for Buckinghamshire education authority from 2005 to 2016 with responsibility for traded services including: CPD, School Improvement Consultancy Services - both nationally and internationally, and marketing the Services for Schools programme.
 Cathy is a member of the Finance, Risk and Audit and the Curriculum committees and was appointed as a trustee in September 2018.
 She serves as the Trust's safeguarding governor and fulfils this role for Tennyson Road Primary School as a trust appointed local governor.
 Cathy chairs the local governing body at Hawthorn Park Community Primary School.